trasba/imsanity/readme.txt

 == Upgrade Notice ==

-= 2.1.2 =
+= 2.1.3 =
-* really fixed bug w/ multisite network settings only working on main site
+* fixed issue where only first 250 images could be re-sized in bulk-resize feature

 == Changelog ==

+= 2.1.3 =
+* fixed issue where only first 250 images could be re-sized in bulk-resize feature

 = 2.1.2 =
 * really fixed bug w/ multisite network settings only working on main site